Hemanth42d/pipeline-practice/README.md

 <img width="1920" height="959" alt="Screenshot from 2025-08-19 23-18-37" src="https://github.com/user-attachments/assets/fad8b14f-55f7-4e81-84f1-c1b6e9c139c6" />

-Then configure jenkinsfile like code code for the jenkins file , here i provide the link for jenkins file is in the application code itself.(mentioned above)
+Then configure jenkinsfile like code code for the jenkins file , here i provide the link for jenkins file is in the [application code itself.](https://github.com/Hemanth42d/java-maven-app-learning-jenkins.git)
 At last click on Build Now and check for error logs or success logs in the console output section.
 After completion we will get success message and something like this